roddux/fffz/README.md

 We use `ptrace` to hook the `read()` and `openat()` syscalls.
 We intercept reads based on the path of the given file descriptor by applying some basic heuristics to determine if it's the correct file.
-We hook openat to keep track of the file paths for each file descriptor.
+We hook openat to keep track of the file paths for each file descriptor in the target.

-The file descriptor heuristic checks the arguments to fffz to see which file the target is supposed to be operating on. i.e., we read the argument list and assume it's one of those.
+The file descriptor heuristic checks the arguments to fffz to see which file the target is supposed to be operating on. i.e., we assume the target file is present in the argument list.
 We skip paths like `/etc/` and `/lib/` and assume that the path that matches one of the command-line arguments is the input.

 When we have determined that the last `read()` has been performed on the input file _(by calling `fstat()` on the file descriptor ourselves to determine filesize)_, we take a snapshot of the process using `process_vm_readv()` using memory map information from `/proc/pid/maps`.
-We also save file descriptor offsets this way, by using an injected libary and storing the offsets in memory.
+We also save file descriptor offsets by using an injected libary to hook `lseek()` and storing the offsets in memory.

 We restore the snapshot on `exit()`/`exit_group()` syscalls by using `process_vm_writev()`, and forcing the target program to call our injected `restore_offsets()` function in the imposer library.

+# Assumptions
+- system is x86-64, and all binaries involved are 64-bit
+- target program reads input file into one contiguous buffer
+- target program reads input file from beginning to end without `seek()`ing to weird offsets

 # Files
 ```text